ykskb/phrag/README.md

 ##### Notes:

-Auto-configuration from a running DB leverages naming patterns of tables and columns to identify relationships as below:
+Auto-configuration from a running DB leverages naming patterns of tables and columns to identify relationships:

 1. `Root` or `N-to-N` relationship?